-Healthcode recognise that this represents a huge undertaking and we are working to make the transition as smooth as possible by aligning The Private Practice Register (The PPR) with the data demands of the MPAF.
+Healthcode recognise that this represents a huge undertaking and we are working to make the transition as smooth as possible by aligning The Private Practice Register (The PPR) with the MPAF.

-Of course, a lot of MPAF-mandated information is already included on The PPR’s 20,000 practitioner profiles (where applicable), including DBS certification, ICO registration, names of designated body and responsible officer, practice locations and basic professional indemnity information.
+Of course, a lot of this information is already included on The PPR’s 24,000 practitioner profiles (where applicable), including DBS certification, ICO registration, names of Designated Body and Responsible Officer, practice locations and basic professional indemnity details.
 However, we are now actively addressing the gaps in our development programme.

 Take scope of practice data, for example.
-Our position as official clearing organisation for private medical bills means we can utilise transactional data to automate much of the hard work.
-This includes: specifying consultants’ procedure codes; a 12-month rolling total of procedures undertaken in each hospital; a breakdown by patient age-group and how long since the last procedure was undertaken.
-We plan to launch these time-saving enhancements later this year and continue to work on other scope of practice requirements.
+As the official clearing organisation for private medical bills we have transactional data to automate much of the hard work.
+This includes: specifying procedure codes; a 12-month rolling total of procedures undertaken in each hospital; a breakdown by patient age-group and how long since the last procedure was undertaken.

-If you have a practitioner profile on The PPR, you already benefit from the ability to control and update your practice information in one place so you can ensure insurers and hospitals have an accurate picture.
+If you have a profile on The PPR, you already benefit from the ability to control and update your practice information in one place so you can ensure insurers and hospitals with whom you have a relationship with have accurate data.
 This will become ever more important as MPAF is implemented across the sector because hospitals will require more information, more frequently.
 Healthcode’s decision to align The PPR with MPAF requirements and adopt common data standards, means relevant data can be efficiently collected and shared when appropriate, saving time and effort for all concerned.